rotki/rotki/docs/usage_guide.rst

 Changing the Profit Currency
 =============================

-rotki calculates everything, including your total profit/loss during the PnL report into a given fiat currency.
+Rotki calculates everything, including your total profit/loss during the PnL report into a given fiat currency.
 This is what we call the ``profit_currency``.
 By default this is USD.
 You can easily change this setting by clicking on the currency icon in the top right menu and changing it to the currency you are using.

 .. image:: images/sc_profit_currency.png
    :alt: Changing the profit currency